DanielOchana/Suicidal-Prediction-Transformer/README.md

 ### Train
 To use this project, you need to have Python and PyTorch installed.
 You can then run the `deep_learning_project.ipynb` notebook to train and evaluate the model.

-After preprocces once, the code saves the preproccesed data for later use.
+After preprocessing once, the code saves the preprocessed data for later use.
-Just skip the preprocces section and load the saved preproccesed data.
+Just skip the preprocess section and load the saved preprocessed data.

-The repository provides a preproccesed data file.
+The repository provides a csv preprocessed data file.

 ### Evaluate